jerald-lim/found-library/publish/instructions.md

+no doubt one of many essential organs of the library existing in its own right
 ## introduction
 inscribing a thing into the realm of the digital can feel like a further abstraction and diversion from its *real* 'nature' or 'essence' or 'spirit', but perhaps this mode of representation allows us to break free in some ways from the limitations of other modes such as photography, oral retellings, and embodied sensemaking.